hammad177/chat-app/README.md

 - Ability to create public or private chat rooms
 - Ability to join public or private chat rooms using the room code
 - Real-time chat using Socket.io
-- private room must need the room password
+- Private rooms must need the room password

 ## Installation